OpenTechSchool/python-data-intro/core/text-files.md

 You can strip newlines (and other "whitespace" characters) from each end of a string by using the [.strip() method](http://docs.python.org/3.3/library/stdtypes.html#str.strip).
 We used this briefly in the Introduction to Python course.

 Can you remember how to use it? (take a look at the documentation link above to refresh your memory.)

+See if you can modify your program to strip off the extra newlines.

 ### Solution: